 First-sixth grade students initiate deepened learning with student-initiated going outs.

-Elementary I students participate in a 2-night local overnight trip
+Lower Elementary students participate in a 2-night local overnight trip.

 - 40,000 square feet of academic classroom space